 Luckily, (if you can call anything about this luck) my sleeping bag was slightly water resistant, which also means that it was slightly pee resistant.
 Incredibly, I didn't panic, even though there was approximately 2 pints of cat piss in a small indentation balanced precariously between my legs.
 We soaked it up with toilet paper, and when I was able to move, I dragged everything out of the tent.

 So the stage was set: It's 2:37 in the morning.
 It's cold.
 There's howling in the distance.
 I can't find my jacket.
 Everything smells like pee.
 It was like waking up on the lawn after passing out at a frat party.

-I carried the bags down to the lake and dragged them across the top of the water, front and back, about 3 times each.
-I wanted to wash them, but not soak the feathers inside.
-Once I did that, I brought them back to the camp and started a fire, then stood there with one and then the other until they were both dried.
+I carried my bag down to the lake and dragged it across the top of the water, front and back, about 3 times.
+I wanted to wash it, but not soak the feathers inside.
+Once I did that, I brought it back to the camp and started a fire, then stood there with it until it dried.
 Finally, we were able to put everything back in the tent and go back to sleep.
-Everything still stank, but at least we weren't going to freeze.
+Everything still stank, but at least I wasn't going to freeze.

 I dreamt of hobos, and we left early the next morning.

 As my wife told me repeatedly, worse things could have happened.
 She's right.
 At least I didn't get crapped on, too.